betterbrowser/arcfox/README.md

 ArcFox is a pack of firefox improvements that brings the appearance and some of the features of arc browser to firefox.
 Recently, The Browser Company © (the developers of arc browser) announced a windows version, so this project almost lost the reason to exist.
 But there still a linux version to be made and some people just like firefox and don't want to change.

-> NOTE: Arcfox is a side-project under development.

 I really recomend you to give a try on arc browser if you can.
 But we gonna do our best to make firefox nice as arc.

 # Installation